 In Canada and the United States, about 45 million trees are cut down at the beginning of the Christmas season, only to spend a few weeks dying in someone’s living room.
-Many of those trees are cut from native pine and spruce stands, instead of being farmed.
+Many of those Christmas trees are cut from native pine and spruce stands instead of being farmed.

 So this Christmas season, consider the possibility of planting a life, instead of taking one.

-Vendors like Real Christmas Trees in the United Kingdom have begun offering Norway Spruce with an intact rootball, which can be transplanted outdoors after the holidays.
-The Original Potted Christmas Tree Company in Oregon goes the extra mile, delivering a potted tree to your door, picking it up after New Year’s, and then re-planting the trees in watersheds and parks when the season is right.
-Similar services are cropping up all over the place.
+Vendors such as Real Christmas Trees in the United Kingdom have begun offering Norway Spruce with an intact rootball, which can be transplanted outdoors after the holidays.
+The Original Potted Christmas Tree Co. in Oregon delivers potted trees in Portland and Eugene, picking them up after the new year, and then replanting the trees in watersheds and parks when the season is right.
+(The company does not ship trees, but its website says it’s looking to franchise.)
+Similar services are appearing in many places.

 If you don’t have such a service in your area, however, buying a tree with an intact root ball and planting it yourself is just as eco-friendly.
-Trees kept outdoors will be dormant, but will wake up in a living room.
-Accordingly, after the holidays are over, you keep the tree in a cool place, like a garage, in order to coax it back into dormancy, and by springtime, it will be ready for transplant out into a backyard or a park (with permission).
+Trees kept outdoors are dormant, but they wake up in a living room.
+Accordingly, after the holidays are over, you keep the tree in a cool place, such as a garage, in order to coax it back into dormancy, and by spring, it will be ready for transplant out into a backyard or a park (with permission).

-Even better, pick native or endangered potted conifers for your Christmas décor: This way, the Christmas tree tradition can be re-imagined as a tool for conservation, reforestation, carbon sequestration and habitat restoration.
+You can also choose native or endangered potted conifers for your Christmas décor: This way, the Christmas tree tradition can be reimagined as a tool for conservation, reforestation, carbon sequestration and habitat restoration.